code1007/Awesome-Industrial-Anomaly-Detection/README.md

 We hope that by organizing and sharing these resources, we can provide assistance and inspiration for research and projects in related fields.
 Your valuable feedback and suggestions are always welcome!

+:kissing_heart::kissing_heart::kissing_heart:	 The page is created by the Qi Jia Laboratory at Dalian University of Technology, with major contributors Qiuhan Bo, Pengshuo Zhang, and Shuilian Yao.

 ## 内容说明
 |  Title  |   Venue  |   Code   | Datasets |  Method  |Experiments|
 |:--------|:--------:|:--------:|:--------:|:--------:|:--------:|